-- Treat your family with respect and participate as a member of the family. - Follow family rules, especially with respect to curfew. - Keep your room and living space tidy, and voluntarily help with reasonable household chores. - ✓ Respect the family's privacy. - Respect cultural differences. - Speak English (or French) by request.
+- Treat your family with respect and participate as a member of the family - Obey family rules, especially with respect to curfew and internet usage - Keep your bedroom clean and respect the common living areas.
+Keep living space tidy (including any shared bathrooms), and voluntarily help with reasonable household chores - Respect the family's privacy - Respect cultural differences be open to new cultures - Respect the family's property and treat it as if it were your own.
+You are responsible for notifying the family of any damages and may be asked to pay for damages caused through willful neglect, or when damage is extensive. - Speak English (or French if that's your target language) to get the most of your Canadian immersion!